Shaikh-Faizan0/Bill-Book-/README.md

 Author:
 -------
-This code was authored by [Your Name].
+This code was authored by Shaikh Faizan Shaikh Mohammed Iqbal.
 It is intended for educational and illustrative purposes.